dotnet/docs-maui/docs/user-interface/graphics/draw.md

 The .NET MAUI <xref:Microsoft.Maui.Controls.GraphicsView> control provides access to an <xref:Microsoft.Maui.Graphics.ICanvas> object, on which properties can be set and methods invoked to draw graphical objects.
 For more information about the <xref:Microsoft.Maui.Controls.GraphicsView>, see [GraphicsView](~/user-interface/controls/graphicsview.md).

 > [!IMPORTANT]
-> Graphical objects are drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> in units of pixels.
+> Graphical objects are drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> using a device-independent unit that's recognized by each platform.

 ## Draw a line